 Before you provision a new HDInsight cluster, you must create a Windows Azure Storage account in an active Windows Azure subscription.
 To do this, click New in the lower-left corner of the Windows Azure portal, click Data Services, click Storage, and then click Quick Create.
 Type a unique name for the URL of the storage account, select a location, and specify whether you want locally redundant or geo-redundant storage (that is, replicated to nodes in the same region or replicated additionally to a secondary region), as shown in Figure 6.1.
 Click Create Storage Account at the bottom of the page.

-Note For a step-by-step tutorial that teaches you more about Windows Azure and HDInsight, refer to http://www.windowsazure.com/en-us/documentation/articles/hdinsight-get-started/.
+Note: For a step-by-step tutorial that teaches you more about Windows Azure and HDInsight, refer to https://www.windowsazure.com/en-us/documentation/articles/hdinsight-get-started/.

 FIGURE 6.1 Creating a Windows Azure Storage account.

 When the status of the new storage account changes to Online, click the account name in the list, and then click Manage Access Keys at the bottom of the page.
 Take note of the account name and primary access key for the storage account.
 This information is required when you provision your HDInsight cluster.
 Click the check mark at the bottom of the dialog box to close it.

 To provision a cluster by using the Windows Azure portal, click HDInsight at the left, and then click Create An HDInsight Cluster.
 Type a name for the cluster, select a cluster size, provide an administrator password, and specify the storage account to associate with the cluster, as shown in Figure 6-2.
 The cluster is created at the same location as the storage account.
 The status of the cluster changes to Running when it is ready to use.